SIMD-vectorized implicit symplectic integrators can outperform explicit ones: Numerical experiments

 This Hamiltonian admits multiple splittings into analytically solvable components---typically into three, four, or five parts.
 Following the findings of~\cite{Naying2022note}, we adopt the three-part splitting

 which was shown to offer the best numerical performance across both regular and chaotic trajectories.
 The individual components are defined as follows:

-Although~\cite{Naying2022note} provides analytical expressions for the flows $\varphi_t^A$, $\varphi_t^B$, and $\varphi_t^C$, their direct implementation is computationally inefficient.
-To enable a fair and representative comparison with our implicit symplectic integrator (IRKGL16), we have improved the evaluation of these flows, significantly enhancing the performance of the explicit method.
-The derivation and implementation details of this optimized explicit integrator are presented in Appendix~\ref{secA1}.
+Although~\cite{Naying2022note} provides analytical expressions for the $t$-flow maps $\varphi_t^A$, $\varphi_t^B$, and $\varphi_t^C$, their direct implementation is computationally inefficient.
+To enable a fair and representative comparison with our implicit symplectic integrator (IRKGL16), we have improved the evaluation of these $t$-flows, significantly enhancing the performance of the explicit method.
+Unlike the analytical expressions provided in~\cite{Naying2022note} for the $t$-flows $\varphi_t^A$, $\varphi_t^B$, and $\varphi_t^C$, our implementation avoids the use of trigonometric and inverse trigonometric functions entirely, resulting in improved computational efficiency.
+The derivation and implementation of the optimized flows are provided in the documentation available in the software repository~\cite{supplementary_code} associated with this article.